 The title and basis for this episode, is Clementine’s encounter with Kenny vs. the group that she has already adopted.
 Clem is the middle man forced to make choices based on her loyalty to Kenny and her loyalty to Luke.
 Because lets be serious here, Clem’s true loyalty is to Luke, who is genuinely kind and caring.
 He’s like a younger version of what Lee was in season one.
 If it wasn’t for him, she probably would have left by now to go look for Christa, on her own.
 However, this episode everyone has become closer to Clem, including Rebecca.
 Who was a major A-hole, last episode.

 When playing episode 2, choose wisely when picking a side.
-Remember that Kenny has real family loyalty to Clem but may be fighting some internal psychological battles, so sometimes you may have to side with your new group.
+Remember that Kenny has real family loyalty to Clem but may be fighting some internal psychological battles.
+This may force you to sometimes side with your new group.
 When choosing Luke and his group in your decision making, whether in arguments or whose lead to follow, make sure that it is in Clementines best interest.

 The game play for episode 2 is similar to the first episode of Season 2.
 It seems that there is less action because this episode is setting up relations and linking up scenarios.
 I’m hoping for a little bit more fighting next episode.
 Clem does a lot of the combat, which means that as the player, you are in front of any action that happens.
 The only thing that could improve this game,is if it were a console game and not subject to the limitations of downloadable content.
 But for now, it seems we are stuck with DLC until the end of the season.